Co-living Spaces in Fairfax

 Find the Best Co-living Space in Fairfax

-Anyplace simplifies the process of finding the perfect co-living space in Fairfax, Vermont.
+Anyplace simplifies the process of finding the perfect co-living space in Fairfax.
 Our platform hosts many of the top co-living venues in the city.
 New residents can explore a variety of rooms online and apply for a spot that fits their needs.
 With high-quality, trusted properties, you won't waste time and money looking for the perfect room.
 All of our co-living spaces include furniture and amenities.
 We offer a "turn-key" opportunity to find a great place with enjoyable housemates.
-Check out our co-living Fairfax options directly on our site!
+Check out our co-living options in Fairfax directly on our site!

 Co-living, also known as co-housing, house-sharing, or room-sharing, is a growing trend in big cities across the country.
 Co-living is when a group of people—often strangers—come together to share common living spaces, save money, and enjoy a more affordable lifestyle.
 Apartment buildings dedicated to co-living situations will offer 2 or 3 bedroom units with common areas including a living room, kitchen and dining area.
 Bedrooms and bathrooms may be private or shared.
 Co-living differs from a typical shared rental (roommate) situation in that co-living spaces are frequently furnished, don’t require long leases, and almost always include WiFi and utilities.
 They can also include housekeeping services and some even offer catered functions for tenants, housemates, and their guests.
 Co-living property managers handle billing and repairs of the building, generally through an app.
 The typical demographic enjoying a co-living lifestyle are millennials and young professionals in large cities and tech hubs such as San Francisco or Austin, but they are also starting to pop up in cities around the world.
 People of all ages who find themselves in need of affordable housing are increasingly looking to co-living as a viable option.